17 Activities to Teach Alphabet Recognition to Young Children

 I also love my Lakeshore Learning wipe-off books.
 I have one for uppercase and one for lowercase letters.
-I use the most.
+I use the uppercase book the most.
 The letters are about two inches, and there is a row for tracing light blue shaded letters, a row to trace dotted line letters, and two rows for free-hand letters.
-I seldom use the free-hand rows with young children. the uppercase book
+I seldom use the free-hand rows with young children.

 I have made my own wipe-off books by cutting apart my favorite writing books and laminating the sheets.
 I've also given $1 writing books, a wipe-off sleeve or page protector, and dry erase pen to kids for home practice.

 12. Word Games With Letters

 If the child is ready for something a little more challenging, I have an array of word games with three-to five-letter words.
 All are a variation of matching letter cubes or tiles, or wood or plastic letters to the word depicted.
 I have tried to be as complete as possible with the name of the activity, in case you want to search for one.

 There are lots of free alphabet worksheets online.
 These are very similar to writing books you can purchase and would be suitable for laminating as well.

 - Zaner Bloser and D’Nealian letters